CME Activity Planning Guide

 All learners at your CME activity should complete a Credit Declaration form if your activity has 2 hours or more of CME.
 This form is not necessary if your activity has less than 2 hours of CME.

-You are required to complete the CME Activity Closeout form in order to close-out a CME activity and have the CME credit certificates issued for the whole activity.
-If your conference has multiple sessions and you want the CME credit certificates issued after an individual session, you will need to complete the CME Session Closeout form in order to close-out an individual session, but you will still need to complete the CME Activity Closeout form after the last session is over.
+You are required to complete the CME Activity Closeout form in order to close-out a CME activity and request that we issue the CME credit certificates for the activity.
+If your conference has multiple meetings and you want the Office of CME to issue CME credit certificates after an individual meeting, you will need to complete the CME Meeting Closeout form after that meeting, and you will still need to complete the CME Activity Closeout form after the last session is over.
 Visit the CME Activity Closeout webpage for more information about closing-out your CME activity and having the CME credit certificates issued.

-Step 22) Process the payment for CME services
+Step 21) Process the payment for CME services (does not apply to UTCOM departments)

-After you have submitted your CME Activity Closeout form and supporting documents, you will receive a bill for the CME services provided for your CME activity (course certification, issuance of CME credit certificates, and commercial support administration (if applicable)).
+After you have submitted your CME Activity Closeout form and supporting documents, you will receive an invoice for the CME services provided for your CME activity (course certification, issuance of CME credit certificates, and commercial support administration (if applicable)).

 The steps above are meant to serve as general guidelines, do not always take place in a lock-step sequence, and do not necessarily apply to every CME activity.